storydivision/storydivision-tools/silence_trimmer/README.md

   -a, --aggressive      Remove silence throughout audio (default: only trim start/end)
                         WARNING: May cut into speech!
-  -v, --verbose         Show detailed ffmpeg output
+  -v, --verbose         Show detailed ffmpeg output --json                Output results as JSON to STDOUT (suppresses all other output)
 ```

 ## Default Settings